History of Germany (1990–present): Stagnation in 1990s

 The German economic miracle petered out in the 1990s, so that by the end of the century and the early 2000s it was ridiculed as "the sick man of Europe."
 It suffered a short recession in 2003.
 The economic growth rate was a very low 1.2% annually from 1988 to 2005.
 Unemployment, especially in the eastern districts, remained stubbornly high despite heavy stimulus spending.
 It rose from 9.2% in 1998 to 11.1% in 2009.
 The worldwide Great Recession of 2008-2010 worsened conditions briefly, as there was a sharp decline in GDP.
 However unemployment did not rise, and recovery was faster than almost anywhere else.
 The old industrial centers of the Rhineland and North Germany lagged as well, as the coal and steel industries faded in importance.

 Resurgence after 2010

 The economic policies were heavily oriented toward the world market, and the export sector continued to be very strong.
 Prosperity was pulled along by exports that reached a record of $1.7 trillion US dollars in 2011, or half of the German GDP, or nearly 8% of all of the exports in the world.
 While the rest of the European Community struggled with financial issues, Germany took a conservative position based on an extraordinarily strong economy after 2010.
 The labor market proved flexible, and the export industries were attuned to world demand.

+As of December 2023, Germany is the fourth largest economy in the world after the United States, China and Japan and the largest economy in Europe.
+It is the third largest export nation in the world.